rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 	* ENABLE_CGAL: enable CGAL option (ON by default)
 	* ENABLE_VTK: enable VTK-export option (ON by default)
 	* ENABLE_OPENMP: enable OpenMP-parallelizing option (ON by default)
+	* ENABLE_MPI: Enable MPI enviroment and communication, required for Yade-OpenFOAM coupling (OFF by default)
 	* ENABLE_GTS: enable GTS-option (ON by default)
 	* ENABLE_GL2PS: enable GL2PS-option (ON by default)
 	* ENABLE_LINSOLV: enable LINSOLV-option (ON by default)